fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 The seismic in crustal andean faults: seismic to seismic deformation during the Mw 7.0 normal faulting sequence of Pichilemu.<br>
 **Delgado, F.**, Aron, F. In prep

+Some aspects on the eruptive dynamics of basaltic calderas: trapdoor faulting and magma compressibility during the 2005 and 2018 eruptions of Sierra Negra caldera, Galapagos.<br>
+Shreve, T., **Delgado, F.**, In prep

-Mechanics of mostly non-deforming effusive eruptions: a simple model to explain dome effusion and improved constraints on the VEI 5 2008-2009 Chaitén rhyolitic eruption (Southern Andes, Chile).<br>
+A simple model to explain dome effusion and improved constraints on the plumbing system responsible for the VEI 5 2008-2009 Chaitén rhyolitic eruption (Southern Andes, Chile).<br>
 [Link to AGU Fall Meeting 2020 online poster](https://www.essoar.org/doi/abs/10.1002/essoar.10506077.1)<br>
 **Delgado, F.**, Contreras, R., Samsonov, S. In prep.